sebastian-dv/CSE-151A-Project/README.md

 5. After one hot encoding, we drop all of the original categorical attributes and all of the empty values.
 6. We check again to see whether there is still any empty value in the data frame.
 ##### Model 1:
+   ##### Data Preprocessing:
+   1. We set 'dzgroup' as our target and the rest of the columns are our features.
+   2. We implement minmax normalization to our feature data.
+   3. We split the data into training and testing set by 70:30 and set the random state to 0.
+   4. We build eight different logistic regression models that predict each target and report the result using accuracy, classification report, and confusion matrix.
+   5. We generate learning curves for each logistic regression model and calculate mean training and testing scores across different cross-validation folds for each training and testing size.
+   6. We plot learning curves for each logistic regression model.
 ##### Model 2:
 ##### Model 3:
+##### Results:

 #### Discussion section: This is where you will discuss the why, and your interpretation and your though process from beginning to end.
 This will mimic the sections you have created in your methods section as well as new sections you feel you need to create.
 You can also discuss how believable your results are at each step.
 You can discuss any short comings.
 It's ok to criticize as this shows your intellectual merit, as to how you are thinking about things scientifically and how you are able to correctly scrutinize things and find short comings.
 In science we never really find the perfect solution, especially since we know something will probably come up int he future (i.e. donkeys) and mess everything up.
 If you do it's probably a unicorn or the data and model you chose are just perfect for each other!